Downton Abbey: A New Era-2022

 Gough, also familiar to Hammer Horror fans, is tremendous as the treacherous main villain.

-The Phantom of the Opera (1962) falters a bit when it ends too suddenly, though many Hammer films suffer the same fate.
+The Phantom of the Opera (1962) falters when its ending is too sudden, and many Hammer films suffer the same fate.

 The Queen-2006